A failure to communicate could prevent construction of a 24-hour comfort station in Sykesville.

 "The town has nothing to do with it," he said.
 "He has not submitted plans to the county."

-Without a detailed site plan, the county will not approve construction.
+Without a detailed site plan, Carroll County will not approve construction.
 Mr. Gillis has submitted a rough plan, but decided against continuing his effort.

 Anne Poissant, director of the county bureau of development review, said she met with Mr. Gillis March 14 and with his engineer June 1.